sanity-io/next-sanity/packages/next-sanity/README.md

 ## Cache revalidation

-This toolkit includes the [`@sanity/client`][sanity-client] that fully supports Next.js `fetch` based features for caching and revalidation.
+This toolkit includes the [`@sanity/client`][sanity-client] which fully supports Next.js `fetch` based features for caching and revalidation.
 It‘s _not necessary_ to use the `React.cache` method like with many other third-party SDKs.
 This gives you tools to ensure great performance while preventing stale content in a way that's native to Next.js.

 > [!NOTE]
 > Some hosts (like Vercel) will keep the content cache in a dedicated data layer and not part of the static app bundle, which means that it might not be revalidated by re-deploying the app.
 We recommend reading up on [caching behavior in the Next.js docs][next-cache].